-In recent research, we analyzed data from 100,000 individuals and discovered that more than 80% of them improved their mood by talking to Youper.
+We recently analyzed data from 100,000 individuals and discovered that more than 80% of them reported improved mood after talking to Youper.

-The average length of a conversation with Youper required to produce positive changes is 7 minutes.
-But, if having quick conversations with Youper can change your day, can it also help you overcome mental health symptoms?
+If having quick conversations with Youper can improve your mood, can it also help you overcome mental health symptoms?